kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 ### The Dissipation Threshold

 Every organized physical system can be viewed as devoting part of its total energy to maintaining its own coherence.
-Define the dissipation field:
+Define the dissipation field,

 $$
 \eta = \frac{E_{\text{maintenance}}}{E_{\text{total}}}.
 $$

-A candidate coupling appears across diverse domains—gravitational thermodynamics, biological metabolism, quantum coherence transitions:
+A candidate coupling appears across diverse domains—gravitational thermodynamics, biological metabolism, quantum coherence transitions,

 $$
 \rho^* = \frac{4\pi \varphi^2}{10} \approx 3.29,
 $$

 where $\varphi = \frac{1+\sqrt{5}}{2}$ is the golden ratio.
-This value yields a natural [critical threshold](/a-constraint-eigenvalue-theory-of-information-matter-and-mind):
+This value yields a natural [critical threshold](/a-constraint-eigenvalue-theory-of-information-matter-and-mind),

 $$
 \eta_c = \frac{1}{\rho^*} \approx 0.304.
 $$

-In my earlier work, the same constant emerged in models of stellar collapse and quantum coherence, suggesting—though not yet proving—a cross-domain role for this parameter.
+In my earlier work, the same constant emerged in models of [stellar collapse](/binding-energy-critical-radii-and-information-maintenance-tax) and [quantum coherence](/pentagonal-constraints-and-quantum-computing), suggesting a cross-domain role for this parameter.
 Above this threshold, systems appear to lose the ability to sustain informational structure.

 Below the threshold, the system can reorganize information at a rate lower than the cost of maintaining coherence.
 Above the threshold, maintenance overtakes capacity, and the system collapses into a lower-dimensional attractor—whether that attractor is a neutron star core, a decohered quantum processor, or a failed plasma configuration.
 The fusion engine operates precisely in the subcritical band where informational pressure amplifies but does not diverge.

 For a quantum fusion engine, this threshold would define a natural operating envelope if this conjectured universality holds.
 The system must remain below $\eta_c$ to avoid collapse, yet close enough that informational pressure becomes significant.
-A practical band is:
+A practical band is

 $$
 0.10 \lesssim \eta < 0.25.